 Now living in New York, Van Morrison dealt with a contract dispute when Bert Berns, the owner of Bang Records, died and his widow prohibited him from performing or recording in the area.
 Financial problems soon followed since he couldn’t record or perform, and on top of that he had serious visa problems; deportation was imminent, until he married his American girlfriend, Janet (Planet) Rigsbee.

 Janet and Van Morrison moved to Cambridge, Massachusetts and Morrison was once again able to perform.
 Warner Bros.
 Records bought out his contract with Bang Records and the critically acclaimed but commercial unsuccessful album Astral Weeks (with heavy mystical and Celtic overtones) was released in 1968.
 His next album, Moondance (1970), was also produced by Van Morrison and became an R&B hit, selling over a million copies.
 Moondance the single was not released until 1977.

-Below, Van Morrison performing Into the Mystic.
+Below, Van Morrison performing Into the Mystic live in 1974.

 The hit single Domino was on Van Morrison’s fourth album His Band and the Street Choir (1970), which made it to #9 on the Billboard Hot 100.
 Below, Van Morrison performing Domino on Bert Sugarman’s Midnight Special in 1977.

 Janet and Van Morrison’s daughter Shana (singer-songwriter Shana Morrison) was born in 1970, and over the next few years the couple moved from Massachusetts to New York and California.
 The Tupelo Honey album (1971), featured Janet on the cover and came out before the couple divorced in 1973.